Echo Technician Degrees with Career Information

 Get information on certificate and degree programs for echo technicians.
 Read about prerequisites, required courses, certification and career opportunities.

 Echo technicians, or echo techs, help doctors diagnose cardiovascular disease by using sonography technology known as echocardiograms.
 Echocardiography technology creates internal images of patients' bodies, allowing echo techs and doctors to view the heart and other organs.
-Echo techs must earn a certificate or an associate's or bachelor's degree to qualify for employment.
+Echo techs must earn a certificate, associate's or bachelor's degree to qualify for employment.

 Certificate programs require several months to complete and offer basic training through classes and clinical work.
-Associate's and bachelor's degree programs provide more advanced training in addition to meeting general education requirements.
+Associate's and bachelor's degree programs provide more advanced training, including hands-on training with echocardiography equipment, in addition to meeting general education requirements.
 Completion of these programs may qualify graduates to apply for professional certifications, which, while not required, are often preferred by employers.

 Certificate in Echocardiography